garden-io/garden/CONTRIBUTING.md

 ### How to report an issue

-If you have found a bug, or need to submit a feature request, or suggest any other change, please create a [new issue](https://github.com/garden-io/garden/issues/new/choose).
+If you have found a bug, or want to submit a feature request, or suggest any other change, please create a [new issue](https://github.com/garden-io/garden/issues/new/choose).

 If you report a bug, please describe the steps to reproduce it.
 You can share the complete Garden configuration of your